 Rachel Guy BSc MBACP (Accred)

 Please note: I am currently offering my counselling service remotely due to the Covid-19 Health Crisis.
 This is either via telephone or a video call platform (Zoom).
-I am unable to offer a face to face service at this time.
-Please feel free to contact me for issues relating to the pandemic challenges/responses or any other issues you are facing.
+Sadly, I am unable to offer a face to face service at this time.
+Please feel free to contact me for issues relating to the pandemic challenges/responses or any other issues you are facing, in your life at this challenging time.

 As we know, life can be difficult and challenging for many of us.
 Often, things can occur that feel out of our control that may be affecting us in a negative way.
 We may feel unable to achieve what we wish, or generally feel we are not getting a great deal from life and need to talk through these feelings with someone who will not judge nor advise, but try to see the world from your perspective.

-As a qualified and accredited counsellor, with the BACP, my aim is to work with people to help them gain a better understanding of themselves, relationships, feelings and work towards resolving any issues.
-This is provided through a private, confidential and trusting relationship.
+As a qualified and accredited counsellor, with the BACP, my aim is to work with people to help them gain a better understanding of themselves, relationships, feelings and work towards resolving any issues to move towards a more fulfilled life experience.
+This work is provided through a private, confidential and trusting relationship.

 My counselling training and experience within the Relational Model of therapy has provided me with skills, along with a greater awareness of self.
 This enables me to begin and maintain a good, safe therapeutic relationship with my clients.
 It is imperative that this relationship is safe and trusting in order for my clients to experience therapeutic growth and a clearer understanding of their current feelings.